of the Russian Orthodox Church Outside of Russia

 m) the appointment of heads of theological schools for the preparation of candidates for the priesthood, and their dismissal;

-n) the supervision and confirmation of academic curricula for individual courses and subjects in theological schools, on the initiative of the Schools Committee;
+n) the supervision and confirmation of academic curricula for separate courses and subjects in theological schools, on the initiative of the Schools Committee;

-o) oversight of strictly Orthodox and artistic forms of church art and architecture, iconography, singing and applied arts, and their development;
+o) ensuring a strictly Orthodox and artistic form of church art and architecture, iconography, singing and applied arts, and their development;

-p) the appointment and dismissal of the Synodal Chancellor, Jurisconsult and Synodal Treasurer;
+p) the appointment and dismissal of the director of the Synodal Chancery, Jurisconsult and Synodal Treasurer.

-Note: The chairman of Synod accepts into service and dismisses from service those who work in the Chancery and other Synod employees, at the representation of the Synodal Chancellor.
+Note: The chairman of Synod accepts into service and dismisses from service those who work in the Chancery and other Synod employees, at the representation of the director.

-r) the organization of various types of collections for general church needs, and for the needs and maintenance of separate missions, holy sites, religious schools, as well as religious-education and charitable needs;
+q) the organization of various types of collections for general church needs, and for the needs and maintenance of separate missions;

-t) the awarding of "white" and monastic clergy with the rank of protodeacon, the pectoral cross, the rank of archpriest, the palitsa, the jeweled pectoral cross, mitre, the rank of hegumen and Archimandrite, and also the giving of awards to clergy and laity in the form of certificates, Bibles or icons, for their special labors, sacrifices and services on behalf of the Russian Orthodox Church Outside of Russia;
+s) the awarding of "white" and monastic clergy with the rank of protodeacon, the pectoral cross, the rank of protopresbyter, archpriest, the palitsa, the jeweled pectoral cross, mitre, the rank of hegumen and Archimandrite, and also the giving of awards to clergy and laity in the form of certificates, Bibles or icons, for their special labors, sacrifices and services on behalf of the Russian Orthodox Church Abroad;

-v) the supervision and partial amendment of existing rules and statutes which regulate the life, activity and administration of existing and potential parishes, brotherhoods, sisterhoods, various diocesan and parochial educational and philanthropic organizations, institutions of the Synod of Bishops, theological schools, spiritual missions, monasteries and convents;
+u) the supervision and partial alteration of pre‑existing rules and statutes by which are regulated the life, activity and administration of existing and potential parishes, brotherhoods, sisterhoods, various diocesan and parochial educational and philanthropic organizations, institutions of the Synod of Bishops, theological schools, spiritual missions and convents and monasteries;

-w) matters concerning the strengthening and defense of the rights of the Russian Orthodox Church Outside of Russia in respect of her legal status, existence and activity, and of her organs;
+v) matters concerning the strengthening and defense of the rights of the Russian Orthodox Church Abroad in respect of her legal status, existence and activity, and of her organs;

-x) matters concerning church property in dioceses, parishes, brotherhoods, sisterhoods, ecclesiastical missions, monasteries and theological schools, submitted to the review and ruling by the Synod;
+w) matters concerning church property in dioceses, parishes, brotherhoods, sisterhoods, ecclesiastical missions, monasteries and theological schools, coming within the jurisdiction of Synod;

-y) the supervision and decision of matters concerning ecclesiastical missions, monasteries and theological schools directly subject to Synod;
+x) the supervision and decision of matters concerning ecclesiastical missions and theological schools directly subject to Synod;

-z) the resolution of difficult questions from dioceses and other places or people, and also arising as a result of insufficiency or lack of clarity of church laws and Council decisions;
+y) the resolution of difficult questions coming from dioceses and other places or people, and also arising as a result of incompleteness or lack of clarity of church laws and conciliar decisions;

 30. The Synod of Bishops will publish its own magazine under the name of "Church Life."